itchio/itch-docs/integrating/prereqs/vc.md

 The following versions of the Visual C++ Runtime are available:

+## Latest (v14)

+  * `vcredist-v14-x86`: Microsoft Visual C++ Redistributable v14 (x86)
+  * `vcredist-v14-x64`: Microsoft Visual C++ Redistributable v14 (x64)

+Note: The v14 redistributable is the latest unified version that covers Visual Studio 2015, 2017, 2019, 2022, and later.
+For new projects, prefer using vcredist-v14 over the year-specific versions.

 ## 2019

   * `vcredist-2019-x86`: Microsoft Visual C++ 2015-2019 Redistributable (x86)